 Remember when our phones first had internet capability?
 At first, it was convenient and there was nothing to worry about.
 When the internet capability became a greater issue, it was already too late.
 Our phone had already become a necessity and we were desensitized.
 Since camera technology is likely to follow the same path, it is important to stop it in its tracks before our children get used to the convenience of the wireless connection.
 Later on, it’ll be much more difficult for our children to forfeit the convenience.

 We agree that social networks, where your children can see and send photos from random people, are a bad environment for children and teenagers.
 When they have the ability to share, send, and post pictures and videos to their friends, it enlightens them to this world of social networks.

-I recently received a email from a friend which is a principal of a school which ask the students to remove the WiFi from their cameras.
-In this email he brings out this point in a very clear and definite matter.
+I recently received an email from a friend who is the principal of a school that asks its students to remove the WiFi from their cameras.
+In this email, he brings out this point in a very clear and definite matter.

 This is what he wrote:

 I must confess that up until yesterday I was quite blasé about the whole issue of WiFi cameras, taking out the WiFi chips more for the fun of it than anything else, I simply had no real feeling for it.
 Until last night… I received a phone call from a father asking about the school policy regarding WiFi cameras.
 I answered that although there is generally no problem of inappropriate access, the school, like many other schools, does not allow girls to bring WiFi cameras since they tend to create an in-house social network with pictures and videos flying around.
 I added that since we do not know what the next generation of cameras will be capable of, it is recommended to nip it in the bud before people get used to the convenience of the wireless connection, which will then be much more difficult to forfeit.

 The father argued back that the school is being unreasonable.
 His daughter doesn’t need more than the ability to send and receive to and from her friend’s cameras.
 “Without it, she doesn’t feel connected.”